devDEVWENDY/project-phase3/README.md

 - Start the server in terminal: npm run start
     - in terminal should see console.log message from app.listen in FILE server.js
 - browser http://localhost:4000 or http://localhost:4000/index.html
-    - in browser should see contents in FILE public/index.html
+    - in browser should see contents of FILE public/index.html
 - Stop the server in terminal: ctrl + c